-The change in the fair value of the System's investments in 2018 increased \$1.6 billion from \$1.5 billion in 2017 to \$3.1 billion in 2018 primarily due to more favorable market conditions and to the increase in PUF lands oil and gas reserves.
-The fair value of the PUF land's interest in oil and gas is based on a third party reserve study of proved reserves and a percentage of probable and possible reserves.
-The present value of the royalty cash flows is calculated by applying a 10 percent discount rate to future expected production volumes of oil and gas based on the price of oil and gas on August 31, 2018.
-The fair value of the PUF lands at August 31, 2018 was \$9.0 billion.
+Net increase (decrease) in fair value of investments reported a decrease of \$2.3 billion in 2019, an increase of \$3.1 billion in 2018, and an increase of \$1.5 billion in 2017.
+In 2019 there was a decrease from 2018 of \$5.4 billion primarily due to less favorable market conditions and to the decrease in PUF lands oil and gas reserves discussed above.
+The fair value of the PUF land's interest in oil and gas is based on a third-party reserve study of proved reserves and a percentage of probable and possible reserves.
+The present value of the royalty cash flows is calculated by applying an annual ten percent discount rate to future expected production volumes of oil and gas based on the price of oil and gas on August 31, 2019.